fireatzhwiki/emlvirus.github.io/personalbase/Info-Tech/password-managers.md

 ## What are password managers?

-[Password managers](https://en.wikipedia.org/wiki/Password_manager "See more on Wikipedia") are softwares that generate secure passwords, and/or help you to keep them, retrieving, etc. Without even a slight of exaggeration, a password manager is the basis of online security.
+[Password managers](https://en.wikipedia.org/wiki/Password_manager "See more on Wikipedia") are softwares that generate secure passwords, and/or help you to keep them, retrieve them whenever necessary, etc. Without even a slight of exaggeration, a password manager is the basis of online security.

 ## Why do we need one of them?